dragomano/SMF-Compat/README.md

 #### SSI functions

-All functions in SSI.php that were called via `ssi_function_name` before 3.0 are called this way in 3.0: `ServerSideIncludes::function_name`.
+All functions in SSI.php that were called via `ssi_function_name` prior to SMF 3.0 are now accessed as `ServerSideIncludes::function_name`.

 #### Working with the database

-In compatibility mode, you can use `Utils::$smcFunc['db_query']`, etc., but also introduced a new class `DatabaseApi`, with a static property `$db` containing the class of the current database engine.
+In compatibility mode, you can still use `Utils::$smcFunc['db_query']`, etc. However, we have also introduced a new `DatabaseApi` class, which features a static property `$db` representing the current database engine.
-The methods of this class are similar to functions in `Utils::$smcFunc`, but without the `db_` prefix.
+The methods of this class correspond to the functions in `Utils::$smcFunc`, but without the `db_` prefix.
-Let's show on the example of three popular functions:
+Here are examples of three commonly used functions:

 |                 Legacy code (SMF 2.1.x)                  |                 New code (SMF 3.0)                 |
 |:--------------------------------------------------------:|:--------------------------------------------------:|